Exchange Database Stuck in Disconnected and Resynchronizing? Try this.

 This command will display Healthy, Mounted, or Failed and Suspended for Exchange database copies.

-Now, you got the information which Exchange database copy is not healthy; you can try reseeding that in two ways – Exchange Admin Center and Exchange Management Shell.
+Now, you have the information which Exchange database copy is not healthy, You have two options for attempting to reseed the Exchange database – Exchange Admin Center and Exchange Management Shell.

 Reseeding Failed Database Copy via Exchange Admin Center